AureaFlamma/Mindactivity-2.0/plan.md

 1. Debug the background feature- make it render only once.
 Also, refresh hooks.
 2. Add functionality for timers above 59 mins.

+---

+Streak feature:

+1. Get it to display
+2. Remove duplicates
+3. functionality for missed days.